rbertram90/teleprompter/README.md

 - Enable Teleprompter Module
   - Ensure dependancies are met: restui, views
 ## Essential
-- Debug Teleprompter endpoint('/api/v1/teleprompter/question') as it will currently provide a 500
+- Enable REST on endpoint on ('/api/v1/teleprompter/question') as it will currently provide a 500
- - Enable REST on endpoint "teleprompter_rest_resource" and use Basic Auth
+ - Allow Basic Auth on the endpoint
  - Accept a POST request from Authenticated Users
  - Ensure only alpha characters(Max 255) are present in the "question" field and that the only field present is "question"; otherwise fail the request with 400 and return appropriate message
     - Format example can be found in /tests/question.json
  - Create a question entity